valerymoskalenko/D365FFO-PowerShell-scripts/README.md

 - Deploy new VM through LCS
    - Tier 1 only.
 Cloud-hosted on your Azure subscription
    - Set 2,4, or any disks
-   - Set it to Premium SSD, Managed
+   - Set it to Premium SSD, Managed or Standard HDD
 - Wait for deployment completion
 - Add a new Standard SSD to your LCS Azure VM
 - Open the Remote Desktop Connection and execute this PowerShell script.